benjamin-guibert/todex-contracts/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository][tags-link].

+## Contributing

+This project is not currently open to contributions.

 ## Authors

 - **[Benjamin Guibert](https://github.com/benjamin-guibert)**: Creator & main